Cyber Essentials Checklist | Microbyte

 How to Get a Cyber Essentials Certification

-Achieving Cyber Essentials or Cyber Essentials Plus certification involves a clear process to improve your cyber security and meet the standards of the National Cyber Security Centre (NCSC).
+Achieving Cyber Essentials or Cyber Essentials Plus certification involves a clear process to improve your information security and meet the standards of the National Cyber Security Centre (NCSC).

 Step 1: Self-Assessment

-Start by completing the Cyber Essentials self-assessment, which reviews your security systems in areas like firewall rules, software updates, and user access control.
+Start by completing the Cyber Essentials SAQ (Self-Assessment Questionnaire), which reviews your security systems in areas like firewall rules, software updates, and user access control.
 This step helps identify any gaps and is required for certification.
+You can use a readiness tool to prepare before submitting.

 Step 2: Implement Security Measures

 Next, address any weaknesses by updating security solutions, such as securing IP addresses, improving antivirus software, and limiting access to critical systems.
-These basic security measures ensure you meet certification requirements.
+These basic security measures ensure you meet certification requirements and are compliant.

 Step 3: External Audit (For Cyber Essentials Plus)

-For Cyber Essentials Plus, an audit by certification bodies will test your systems, including an external vulnerability scan.
+For Cyber Essentials Plus, an audit by certification bodies will test your systems, including an external vulnerability scan and an internal authenticated scan.
+An assessor will verify your controls in place using a test specification document.
 Any issues identified must be resolved to complete the certification.

 Step 4: Achieve Certification

-Once the self-assessment or audit is passed, you’ll receive your Cyber Essentials certificate, valid for 12 months.
-This certification demonstrates your business follows security best practices.
+Once the SAQ or audit is passed, you’ll receive your Cyber Essentials certificate, valid for 12 months.
+This certification demonstrates your business follows cyber security guidance.

 Ongoing Compliance